kbernhagen/fah-minder/README.md

-  unpause                 Send unpause to client. finish                  Send finish to client; cleared by pause/unpause. status                  Show client units, config, info.
+  unpause                 Send unpause to client. finish                  Send finish to client; cleared by pause/unpause. status                  Show client units, config, info. log                     Show client log.
+Use control-c to stop.

   See 'fah-minder help <subcommand>' for detailed help.